Pfc John B. Quinn, Jr.

 John Bernard Quinn, Jr. was born October 17, 1925 in Brooklyn, New York to father John Quinn and mother Florence E. Quinn.
 He attended Midwood High School in Brooklyn, NY.
 After graduating he worked for Norden and was exempt from the draft but decided to volunteer for the Marines regardless.

-On January 6, 1944, he enlisted in the U. S. Marine Corps (USMC) in New York, NY and was assigned serial number 925537.
-During May 1944 he was deployed overseas as a replacement and assigned to the 6th Marines, 29th Marine Regiment, 1st Battalion, C Company.
-In 1945 participated in the campaign on Okinawa.
+On January 6, 1944 he enlisted in the U. S. Marine Corps (USMC) in New York, NY and was assigned serial number 925537.
+During May 1944 he was deployed overseas as a replacement and assigned to the 6th Marines, 29th Marine Regiment, 1st Battalion, C Company and participated in the Okinawa campaign.

 Missing In Action

-On June 29, 1945 Quinn was killed after volunteering for a mission to rescue a wounded comrade who was trapped in a cave in southern Okinawa and was killed and left in a cave at Target Square 7456, P-3 and could not be recovered.
+On June 29, 1945 Quinn volunteered for a mission to rescue a wounded comrade who was trapped in a cave in southern Okinawa and was killed and his body left in a cave at Target Square 7456, P-3 and could not be recovered.
 He was officially listed as Missing In Action (MIA).